GautamR-Samagra/GautamR-Samagra/README.md

-- 👋 Hi, I’m @GautamR-Samagra
+- 👋 Hi, I’m @Gautam Rajeev
 - 👀 I’m working for the Engineering team at Samagra Governance
 - 📫 How to reach me: gautam@samagragovernance.in
 - All my work is at https://github.com/DataGov-SamagraX